-A parting line is an inevitable part of injection molded products.
+A parting line is an inevitable part of injection-molded products.
 It is the line of separation between where two halves of a mold meet.
 It manifests itself on injection molded parts as a line that runs the entire perimeter of the part.

 In most parts, it is just a line that runs straight down the middle.
 However, in more complex parts, its location varies.

 While a parting line might seem harmless, it is very important in determining the usefulness of a part.
-This is because its position is influential in helping designers and molders to decide where to insert other features of the part.
+This is because its position is influential in helping designers and molders decide where to insert other features of the part.
 If a machinist places an important feature on the wrong side of the parting line, it could lead to serious issues with the whole injection molding process.

 How are Parting Lines Formed?

 The formation of parting lines is a result of the injection molding process itself rather than any error.
-Generally, the mold machinists use for producing injection molded parts is usually divided into two halves (known as the fixed half and the moving half).
+Generally, the mold machinists use for producing injection molded parts is divided into two halves (known as the fixed half and the moving half).
 When the machinists close the mold body, the mold halves (known as the core plates) and the surface of the cavity make a parting line between both halves of the part.

-In most occasions, the parting line of a molded product is perpendicular to the opening direction of the mold used to make the product.
+On most occasions, the parting line of a molded product is perpendicular to the opening direction of the mold used to make the product.
 When the machinist opens the mold and removes the cooled and solidified part, the moving half of the mold moves and separates from the fixed half (which is stationary).
-This explains the full process of the formation of parting line.
+This explains the full process of the formation of the parting line.

-However, machinists sometimes make the structure of the mold to be parted several times from various directions.
+However, machinists sometimes make the structure of the mold be parted several times from various directions.
 This procedure is known as multi-step parting.

 Types of Parting Lines